-Sebaceous cysts are common in the bichon frise.
-These cysts contain sebum, an oily material created by the sebaceous glands, and develop around sebaceous glands near hair follicles.
-If your bichon scratches or bites at the cyst, a secondary infection could occur.
+Sebaceous cysts are common in the bichon frise breed.
+These cysts contain sebum, an oily material created by the sebaceous glands.
+The cysts develop around the sebaceous glands near hair follicles.
+If your bichon frise scratches or bites at the cyst, a secondary infection could occur.

-All elderly canines are subject to developing old dog warts.
-These growths are particularly common in the elderly bichon frise.
-These aren't the same papillomas commonly appearing -- and disappearing -- in younger dogs.
-Old dog warts appear anywhere on the body, and generally look like raised pink growths.
+All elderly canines are subject to developing "old dog warts."
+These growths are particularly common in elderly bichon frise.
+These are not the same papillomas commonly appearing and disappearing in younger dogs.
+Old dog warts appear anywhere on the body and generally look like raised pink growths.
 Other colors also occur, including gray or black.

 They appear primarily on the animal's trunk.
 They look just like another hair follicle tumor, trichoepithelioma, which is almost always benign.
-However, the contents of the pilomatricoma mineralize, so they seem gritty rather than the typically cheesy contents of the trichoepithelioma.
-Your vet will surgically remove the tumor and test it for cancer.
+However, the contents of the pilomatricoma mineralize, so they seem gritty as opposed to the typically cheesy contents of the trichoepithelioma.
+Your veterinarian will surgically remove the tumor and test it for cancer with a biopsy.
 Fortunately, malignancy is relatively rare.
-Once one pilomatricomas develops, others usually will follow.
+It's important to note that once one pilomatricoma develops on your dog, others will usually follow.

 Usually, the hair loss becomes apparent between three and six months post-vaccination.
-In addition to the vaccination site, some dogs start losing hair on other parts of the body, including the legs, face and tail tip.
-Thickening of the skin and lesions also may occur.
-Your vet can biopsy the affected area to diagnose the condition.
-She can prescribe medication that may reverse the alopecia.
+In addition to the vaccination site, some dogs start losing hair on other parts of the body, including the legs, face, and tail tip.
+Thickening of the skin and lesions may also occur.
+Your veterinarian can biopsy the affected area to diagnose the condition and prescribe medication that may reverse the alopecia.